wrussell1999/workshops/android-java.md

 ## When can I watch this?

 This was live streamed as part of [Hack Quarantine](https://hackquarantine.com) on their [live stream](https://hackquarantine.com/stream).
-However, tt can now be found on [YouTube!](https://www.youtube.com/watch?v=Hyc4zp60XmM)
+However, it can now be found on [YouTube!](https://www.youtube.com/watch?v=Hyc4zp60XmM)

 ## Where do I even start?